Sherwin0913/sherwin0913.github.io/_pages/about.md

 🎓 I am currently studying at the School of Mathematics at Southeast University, majoring in **Systems Science**.
 I completed my undergraduate studies at the School of Mathematics at Southwest Jiaotong University, where I majored in **Data Science and Big Data Technology**.

-🔍 My research interests include **intelligent control** and **intelligent decision-making**.
-I am passionate about applying advanced mathematical and computational methods to create systems that can make autonomous, optimized decisions.
+🔍 My research interests include **multi-agent reinforcement learning**, **intelligent decision-making**, and **optimal control**.
+I am passionate about leveraging advanced mathematical and computational techniques to develop systems capable of autonomous and optimized decision-making.

 🌐 Feel free to explore my repositories and projects.
 Let's connect and discuss ideas in data science, machine learning, and intelligent systems!